dentarg/auth0-blog/_posts/2017-09-15-easy-way-for-users-to-link-accounts.markdown

 A few months ago, Diego Poza wrote an article on [The 3 Best Ways To Create the Single Vision of A Customer](https://auth0.com/blog/the-three-best-ways-to-create-the-single-vision-of-a-customer/).
 In it he said the number one must-have is Centralized Identity Management.
-He described that in Auth0, if a user signed in with their Facebook login, then their Google account the next, they would have two accounts.
-Auth0 already provides rules for allowing these accounts to be linked back together automatically, but we're happy to announce a new option that gives the user a choice as to whether they'd like to link the accounts together.
+He described that in Auth0, if a user signed in with their Facebook login, then their Google account next, they would have two accounts.
+Auth0 already provides rules for allowing these accounts to be linked back together automatically, but we're happy to announce a new option that gives the user a choice as to whether they'd like to link the accounts or not.

 This happens as part of our Account Link extension.
-It's extremely simple to setup and can save your users a lot of hassle.
+It's extremely simple to set up and can save your users a lot of hassle.

 Let's walk through how this gets presented to your users to demonstrate how the functionality is helpful.
 Let's say one of your users has the email address `spencer@example.com`.
 They've used this email address to sign up for Facebook, Twitter, Google Apps, and your site.
-If your site offers all of these social sign in options, and database users, it can be understandably hard for a user to remember what account they used to sign up for your site.
-Like in our example above, we'll sign up that `spencer@example.com` signed up with their Facebook account originally, but now that they're back on the site they can't remember.
+If your site offers all of these social sign in options and database users, it can be understandably hard for a user to remember what account they used to sign up for your site.
+Like in our example above, we'll assume that `spencer@example.com` signed up with their Facebook account originally, but now that they're back on the site they can't remember.
 They incorrectly guess they used Google to sign in.